qdorleat/AsyncTaskProgram/README.md

-"pause  <task_id>      pause the task with the given id and print a confirmation message\n" "resume <task_id>      resume task with the given id (if paused) and print a confirmation message\n" "stop   <task_id>      stop the task with the given id (if not stopped) and print a confirmation message \n" "status                prints the id, the status, an indicator of progress for each task. and the task type ID.\n" "status <task_id>      As above, but for a single task.\n" "quit                  gracefully shut down"
+"pause  <task_id>      pause the task with the given id and print a confirmation message\n" "resume <task_id>      resume task with the given id (if paused) and print a confirmation message\n" "stop   <task_id>      stop the task with the given id (if not stopped) and print a confirmation message \n" "status                prints the id, the state, an indicator of progress for each task. and the task type ID.\n" "status <task_id>      As above, but for a single task.\n" "quit                  gracefully shut down"
 ```